Drawn to Life: Two Realms: Plot

-The game begins with Mari praying to the Creator and reminiscing on the events of the past two games, when a hooded Raposa (Who is implied to be Wilfre) appears behind her.
+The game begins with Mari praying to the Creator and reminiscing on the events of the past two games; the Raposa realm is shown to still exist despite seemly disappearing at the end of the previous game.
+A hooded Raposa (later revealed to be a reformed Wilfre, who was revived) appears behind her.
 He gives her the Book of Imagination and tells her how different the human realm is from the Raposa realm.
 Mari thanks him for his help and goes to Creation Hall.